 Colleges in Brooklyn, as well as players from the area, were well represented in the All-Met Division-III women’s basketball first and third teams, as the Metropolitan Basketball Writers Association announced today.

-Junior Kelly O’Donnell (Brooklyn, N.Y./St. Edmund Prep) of St. Joseph College, Chanel Jemmott of Brooklyn College and Davida Warren of Old Westbury, who is from Kings County, all made their respective squads, with the ladder earning a third-team honor.
+Junior Kelly O’Donnell (Brooklyn, N.Y./St. Edmund Prep) of St. Joseph College and Chanel Jemmott of Brooklyn College earned All-team first honors, while Davida Warren of Old Westbury, who is from Kings County, garnered a third-team accolade.

 O’Donnell has done it all as far as recognition and her play on the hardwood.
 An All-Met second-team selection last season, she becomes the first to receive first-team honors and is the only Bear to ever be honored by the MBWA.
 She is also the first to earn a D3hoops.com All-Region honor, also a first-team selection this year.